dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 __Example 3: Passing optional arguments__

-Your scripts provide an abstraction over certain commands.
-Sometimes inputs to your scripts determine which arguments shall be set.
+Often I feel the need to specify flags in commands depending on wether a given variable has been assigned.

-For example, let's say you have an scrip that takes an input `VERSION` as an environment variable and that should determine whether you pass a `--version "$VERSION"` argument to a certain command:
+For example, let's say you have an scrip that takes an input `VERSION` as an environment variable and that should determine whether you pass a `--version "$VERSION"` argument to the `dotnet` command:

 ```bash
    dotnet publish ${VERSION:+--version "$VERSION"} --no-build .